-The Complexities of Foot and Bunion Surgery
+The Complexities of Traditional Bunion Surgery

 Bunions are painful, unsightly and mysterious.
 They affect about a third of all women over the age of 65, but younger people, including males, also get them.
 Until recently, there hasn’t been a simple solution or cure for bunions.